-- the owner of the workbook (if there are no user filters in the workbook or data source or if there are user filters on the data source but the data source is a published data source). -or-
+- The owner of the workbook (if there are no user filters in the workbook or data source, or if there are user filters on the data source but the data source is a published data source).

-- the user that was selected for thumbnail generation the last time workbook was published (if there are user filters on the workbook and the data source is not a published data source).
+- The user that was selected for thumbnail generation the last time the workbook was published (if there are user filters on the workbook and the data source is not a published data source).

-Enabling this feature will increase the computation load and number of jobs on Tableau Server backgrounder processes because data acceleration fetches the required data from data sources in a background process.
+Enabling this feature increases the computation load and number of jobs on Tableau Server backgrounder processes because View Acceleration fetches the required data from data sources in a background process.
 A background job to precompute the data of an enabled workbook is run if any of the following happen:

-- The workbook is republished (this includes the web-authoring save).
+- The workbook and published data source are republished (this includes the web-authoring save).

 - An extract used by the workbook is refreshed.

-Administrators should consider those costs before enabling Data Acceleration for many workbooks, or scheduling acceleration jobs too frequently.
+Administrators should consider those costs before enabling View Acceleration for many workbooks, or scheduling acceleration jobs too frequently.

-- Workbooks that are being heavily edited and republished may not be suitable because each republish triggers a precomputation.
+- Workbooks that are being heavily edited and republished might not be suitable because each republish triggers a precomputation.
 We recommend acceleration for workbooks that are published for consumption.

-- If a workbook uses multiple extracts then their refresh will trigger precomputation of the data.
-Thus, frequent extract refreshes for enabled workbooks could cause a spike in backgrounder job load, especially given that by design data acceleration jobs are run after the successful extract refresh.
+- If a workbook uses multiple extracts, then their refresh triggers precomputation of the data.
+Thus, frequent extract refreshes for enabled workbooks could cause a spike in backgrounder job load, especially given that by design View Acceleration jobs are run after the successful extract refresh.

-- The precomputed data for workbooks using embedded extracts is stored on disk, and the data for published and live data sources is kept in the cache server.
-Thus, acceleration may increase the disk storage or cache memory usage of the server.
+- The precomputed data for workbooks is stored on disk.
+Thus, acceleration can increase the disk storage of the server.